marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

     }
    ```

-   > 📝 **Tip** - The durable function runtime will not cancel any task but keep them running.
-Make sure that the loser task is canceled.
+   > 📝 **Tip** - The Durable Functions runtime will not cancel any task but keep them running.
+Make sure that the timeout task is canceled in case it is the loser as shown above.
+The cancellation will not terminate the activity function, but the Orchestrator Function will ignore it and move on.
+The activity function will be executed until the timeout of the Azure Functions host is reached which will stop the execution.
+This timeout is [configurable](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#functiontimeout).
+For details we refer to the official documentation of [Timers in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-timers?tabs=javascript).

 9. Start the durable function and make a call with correct input parameters to make sure we did not brake anything.

-   > ❔ **Question** - Check the execution in the storage explorer.
+   > ❔ **Question** - Check the execution in Azure Storage Explorer.
 What is different with respect to the original execution without the timer?

 10. Let us do a little demo trick to simulate a timeout.
 Add the following code pieces to the `GetRepositoryDetailsByName` function.